-Point-and-click graphical user interfaces (GUIs) for R allow people to analyze data using the R software, without having to learn how to program in the R language.
+Point-and-click graphical user interfaces (GUIs) for R allow people to analyze data using the R software without having to learn how to program in the R language.
 This is a brief look at how popular each one is.
 Knowing that a GUI is popular doesn’t mean it will meet your needs, but it does mean that it’s meeting the needs of many others.
-This may be helpful information when selecting the appropriate GUI for you, if programming is not your primary interest.
-For detailed information regarding what each GUI can do for you, and how it works, see my series of comparative reviews.
+This may be helpful information when selecting the appropriate GUI for you if programming is not your primary interest.
+For detailed information regarding what each GUI can do for you and how it works, see my series of comparative reviews.

 There are many ways to estimate the popularity of data science software, but one of the most accurate is by counting the number of downloads (see appendix for details).
 Figure 1 shows the monthly downloads of four of the six R GUIs that exist (as far as I know).
 We can see that the R Commander (Rcmdr) is the most popular GUI, and it has had steady growth since its introduction.
-Next comes Rattle, which is more oriented towards machine learning tasks.
-It too, has shown high popularity and steady growth.
+Next comes Rattle, which is more oriented toward machine learning tasks.
+It too has shown high popularity and steady growth.

-The three lines at the bottom could use more “breathing room” so let’s look at them in their own plot.
+The three lines at the bottom could use more “breathing room,” so let’s look at them in their own plot.

 Figure 2 shows the same data as Figure 1, but with the two most popular GUIs removed to make room to study the remaining data.
-From it we can see that Deducer has been around for many more years than the other two.
+From it, we can see that Deducer has been around for many more years than the other two.
 Downloads for Deducer grew steadily for a couple of years, then they leveled off.
 Its downloads appear to be declining slightly in recent years. jamovi (its name is not capitalized) has only been around for a brief period, and its growth has been very rapid.
 As you can see from my review, jamovi has many useful features.

-The lowest (blue) line shows downloads for the jmv package, that contains all the functions used by the jamovi GUI.
+The lowest (blue) line shows downloads for the jmv package, which contains all the functions used by the jamovi GUI.
 It allows programmers to write code instead of using the jamovi GUI.
 People who point-and-click their way through an analysis in jamovi can send their code to any R user, who would then use the jmv package to run it.
 Since most jamovi users would prefer to point-and-click their way through analyses, it makes sense that the jmv package has been downloaded many fewer times than jamovi itself.

 Two GUIs are missing from this plot: BlueSky Statistics and RKWard.
 Neither of those are downloaded from CRAN.
 The BlueSky developers don’t collect downloads on a regular basis, but their figures have gone from small sales as a commercial product to over 1,000 downloads per month in just the last eight months (as of 4/17/2019).
 That should put its growth rate at roughly similar to jamovi’s.